prorev/prorev.github.io/_posts/2020-01-15-swift_overview.md

 ```
 ![COW](/wp-content/uploads/2020/01/cow.jpg)

-Swift knows arrays a1, a2, a3 will have the same memory address at first.
+In Swift arrays a1, a2, a3 will have the same memory address at first.
 After using the mutating method `append` array a3 will be cloned and new memory address will be assigned for a3.

 ### Unsafe mode